paritytech/substrate/primitives/tracing/README.md

 Substrate tracing primitives and macros.

-To trace functions or invidual code in Substrate, this crate provides [`within_span`] and [`enter_span`].
+To trace functions or individual code in Substrate, this crate provides [`within_span`] and [`enter_span`].
 See the individual docs for how to use these macros.

 Note that to allow traces from wasm execution environment there are